Kimmy K.

 What other things or skills have you learned through them?
 Or what resources have they offered you on the side?

 I really, truly think it’s a lack of education.
-So hopefully, the younger generation, they get a better education and, I mean, racism has been going on for years and years and years, cut down little by little here and there, but yeah, I think that education is key.
+Hopefully, the younger generation will get a better education.
+I mean, racism has been going on for years and years and years.
+It’s been cut down little by little here and there, but education is key.

 Have you ever encountered racism?